 Just the idea of “reinventing yourself” means you’re looking for grand scale changes in your life, not just small shifts.

-The good news is, once you get a taste of your potential and the new possibilities you’ll start to see for your life, you’ll want to do it again and again…
+The good news is, once you get a taste of your potential you’ll have all the motivation you’ll need.
+And you may want to do it again and again.

-Most people who are tired of their lives and want to reinvent are just plain TIRED.
+Most people who are tired of their lives are just TIRED!

-They’ve made themselves busy so as not to feel unhappy.
-Or they’re EXHAUSTED from working hard for things they think will bring them meaning and fulfillment. (toys, cars, houses, vacations, expensive dinners)
+They’ve made themselves busy, so they don’t feel unhappy.
+EXHAUSTED from working or doing things they think will bring them meaning and fulfillment.
+(Buying toys, cars, houses, vacations, expensive dinners)

 So, I turned off my TV.
-Got up 2 hours earlier and started spending time on getting to know me.
+Got up 2 hours earlier and started spending time figuring out what I wanted.

 BECAUSE: The way you live your day is the way you live your life.

 2- Next look at the ‘BIG THEME CHANGES” you would like to make.
-You can start with looking at the things that are not working in your life.
-Is there an order of priority?
+Start by asking yourself what’s not working in your life?
+Then try to put them in order of priority.
+(Examples)

 – Maybe you want to lose weight